 4. Train your cat

 Preventing an issue before it arises is the best approach to avoid it.
-Your cat can learn to use a scratching post instead than your furniture, drapes, or carpet if they receive proper training early in life.
+Your cat can learn to use a scratching post instead of your furniture, drapes, or carpet if they receive proper training early in life.

 5. Look for stressors in the home